 - Outdoors: Spread either salt or sand on icy surfaces.
 And make sure all outdoor lighting is working.

 - Fire Prevention: If there is a fire at home, it is better to call the fire department and leave home as soon as possible.
-Your senior parent should not try to extinguish the fire by themselves.
-Moreover adopting safety measures while cooking can also prevent accidents.
-Avoid wearing loose fitting and long sleeve clothes while cooking.
+Your senior parent or loved ones should not try to extinguish the fire by themselves.
+Furthermore adopting safety measures while cooking can also prevent accidents.
+Avoid wearing loose-fitting and long sleeve clothes while cooking as well.

 Other Home Safety Tips to Consider:

-- Your senior parents should avoid inserting too many cords into one socket.
+- Your senior parents or loved ones should avoid inserting too many cords into one socket.

 - Fix or replace all cord on Electrical appliances.